CodeProSpecialist/Status-Window-Version-of-the-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

 Green lights for buy signals and red lights when there are no current buy signals.
 The buy signals also include an audio alert to buy the stock.

-It saves your stock list for tomorrow.
+It saves your stock list for tomorrow if you do not press the Clear Symbols button.

 Stock charts displayed in the
 terminal with technical data for each Stock symbol.